A community-based effort to identify proactive solutions to combat the chronic coastal erosion and beach loss along the North Shore of Oʻahu.

 The North Shore Coastal Resilience Working Group (NSCRWG) was launched by the Surfrider Foundation, Surfrider's Oʻahu Chapter, the University of Hawaiʻi Sea Grant College, and consulting firm SSFM International to proactively address accelerated beach loss and improve community resilience on the North Shore.
 In 2021 and 2022, the NSCRWG sought to facilitate meaningful, community-driven discussions related to the future of coastal management on the North Shore.
 The Working Group released a report detailing critical concerns and recommendations for immediate action.

-During these conversations, the group identified seven critical concerns that must be remedied to proactively and holistically support the North Shore community adapt to severe coastal erosion.
+During conversations in the 2021-2022 Working Group, seven critical concerns were identified that must be remedied to proactively and holistically support the North Shore community adapt to severe coastal erosion.
 While the issues are specific to the North Shore, they are relevant to beachfront communities statewide and may serve as a starting point for similar discussions in other communities.

 1. Immediate erosion threats and impacts to homes, highways and public infrastructure